luotyzl/TodoList/README.md

 ## Introduction

-The frontend is inside directory `ClientApp`
+The frontend is inside directory `TodoList/ClientApp`

 ## Installation